nsrau/azure-docs.it-it/articles/virtual-machines/linux/instance-metadata-service.md

 ## <a name="attested-data"></a>Dati con attestazione

-Parte dello scenario servito dal servizio metadati dell'istanza è fornire garanzie che i dati forniti provengono da Azure.
+Parte dello scenario servito dal servizio metadati dell'istanza consiste nel fornire garanzie che i dati forniti provengano da Azure.Part of the scenario served by Instance Metadata Service is to provide guarantees that the data provided is coming from Azure.
 Una parte di queste informazioni viene firmata, in modo da fornire una garanzia per le immagini del marketplace che l'immagine è in esecuzione in Azure.

 ### <a name="example-attested-data"></a>Esempio di dati con attestazione